 Cooking, dining and experiencing the art scene in Cape Town

 I always try to plan some cultural expeditions, when I visit Cape Town, preferably experiencing new aspects of and/or neighbourhoods in the city.

-This time around I am looking forward to learning how to cook a couple of Chef Matt Mannings’ most popular dishes at The Chef’s Studio and the leisurely, private supper club on Cloud Nine as well as a return visit to Investec Cape Town Art Fair, which always surprises me in a positive way with striking, edgy and, I imagine, commercial art as well as a great vibe!
+This time around I learned how to cook a couple of Chef Matt Mannings’ most popular dishes at The Chef’s Studio and enjoyed the leisurely, private supper club on Cloud Nine as well as a return visit to Investec Cape Town Art Fair, which always surprises me in a positive way with striking, edgy and, I imagine, commercial art as well as a great vibe!

 Gorillas in Uganda and Rwanda

-Even though South Africa offers amazing wildlife and safari adventures I have decided to go on a once-in-a-lifetime safari to experience the wild mountain gorillas in their natural habitat in Uganda and Rwanda.
-It is a fifteen day trip, arranged by Danish agency Viktors Farmor (translates as Victor’s Granny) and also offer other highlights, like the chimpanzees in Kibale National Park, the tree climbing lions in the Queen Elizabeth National Park and, on a more sombre note, the Kigali Genocide Memorial, commemorating the 1994 Rwandan genocide.
+Even though South Africa offers amazing wildlife and safari adventures my partner and I decided to go on a once-in-a-lifetime safari to experience the wild mountain gorillas in their natural habitat in Uganda and Rwanda.
+It was a fifteen day trip, arranged by Danish agency Viktors Farmor (translates as Victor’s Granny) and also offered other highlights, like the chimpanzees in Kibale National Park, the tree climbing lions in the Queen Elizabeth National Park and, on a more sombre note, the Kigali Genocide Memorial, commemorating the 1994 Rwandan genocide.

 More tips for Cape Town

-I will be in Cape Town from 21 January to 5 March 2020 and invite you to send me an email at walther.griese (a) gmail.com if you have any suggestions for places I should definitely experience on my visit.
+I was in Cape Town from 21 January to 5 March 2020 and invite you to send me an email at walther.griese (a) gmail.com if you have any suggestions for places I should experience on my next visit to this charming city (hopefully in early 2022).
 Or if you would like my input on the best places and experiences…